rudra290/FIR-Filter-hardware-Implementation-/README.md

-readme_content = """# FIR Filter Hardware Implementation
+# FIR Filter Hardware Implementation

 A project repository for designing, simulating, and implementing a Finite Impulse Response (FIR) filter in hardware.
 This includes filter design, coefficient generation, simulation, and hardware description (Verilog / HDL) implementation.